-You can get help and information from Pennsylvania Medical Assistance (Medicaid)
+You can get help and information from Pennsylvania Department of Human Services Medical Assistance Program (Medicaid)

 For more information about your Pennsylvania Medical Assistance (Medicaid) benefits or for help in handling a problem with your Pennsylvania Medical Assistance (Medicaid) benefits, contact your local County Assistance Office.
 A list of County Assistance Offices and their phone numbers can be found in Chapter 2, Section 6 of this document.
 You may also contact Pennsylvania Medical Assistance (Medicaid) directly at 1-800-692-7462 between 8:30 a.m. and 5:00 p.m., Monday through Friday or visit their website at: www.dhs.pa.gov/Services/Assistance/Pages/Medical-Assistance.aspx.
 Or you may contact your Community HealthChoices Plan.